 - car title, registration, and insurance information

-- cash or small denomination traveler's checks that can
+- cash or small denomination traveler's checks that can be cashed easily

 - credit, debit and ATM cards